GitSparTV/SparTask/README.md

 - Some non-windowed apps can be in a list (idk how to get rid of them, why does Calculator run on my PC when I didn't opened it)
 - You won't see the icons from right side of legacy task bar (Wi-Fi icon, Notification panel, Calendar, Flash drive remove, etc)
 - SparTask uses app's icons from their **.exe**.
 So Discord icon will not have any notification badges.
+- Sometimes language indicator will show **EN**.
+That's because he is unable to get that info.
+(From cmd.exe for example)

 ## Installation:
 - Download from [releases](https://github.com/GitSparTV/SparTask/releases)